- What is Tisch MSRCNY?

 In 2012, Dr. Harris and Dr. Sadiq published a proof-of-concept study demonstrating the efficacy of MSC-NP transplantation in the EAE mouse model of MS (Harris et al 2012).
 The study found that multiple doses of MSC-NPs were necessary to reduce disease in the mice.
 Importantly, they showed that intrathecal delivery of the MSC-NP cells directly into the spinal fluid was a feasible and effective route of administration.
 The mechanisms involved in MSC-NP-mediated repair included creation of a tolerant CNS milieu as well as induction of resident host stem cell progenitors to differentiate.
 The research is now focused on understanding the mechanisms of MSC-NP-mediated repair.
 Dr. Harris and her team are utilizing in vitro and in vivo models to better understand the ability of MSC-NPs to affect immunomodulatory (modulation of specific immune responses) and trophic (promotion of mature brain cell types) mechanisms of repair.
 The research has identified a panel of candidate growth factors and small extracellular vesicles (EVs) as mediators of the reparative response.

 The groundbreaking advancements being made with MSC-NP-based cell therapy in MS require increased capacity to manufacture the cells.
 Tisch MS is excited to announce the construction of the new Regenerative Medicine Laboratory, which will include a state-of-the-art cGMP cell production facility.
-The new facility is expected to open in the fall of 2017.
+The new facility is expected to open in the winter of 2018.